Update 14th January 2021.

 - Certain Priority/Emergency cases will continue to be processed as normal.

-- Those travelling will be expected to serve a 14 day period of self-isolation upon arrival to Ireland.
+- Those travelling will be expected to restrict their movement for a 14 day period upon arrival in Ireland.

 Applicants should be aware: